gridsome/gridsome.org/docs/introduction.md

 ⚡️ **A blazing fast static site generator powered by Vue.js**

 Gridsome is a static site generator powered by GraphQL and Vue.js.
 It uses GraphQL as a single source of truth for all the data connected to the website.
-You can pulls data from any CMS, local Markdown or content APIs into the GraphQL layer.
-Data can be explored in a local GraphQL playground and be inserted anywhere quickly.
-It also has Tranformer plugins that can manipulate the data fetched to GraphQL.
+You can pull data from any CMS, local Markdown or content APIs into the GraphQL layer.
+Data can be explored in a local GraphQL playground and be inserted any component quickly.
+It also has Transformer plugins that can manipulate the data pulled to GraphQL.
 Gridsome is highly inspired by Gatsby (A React.js alternative).

 Gridsome was built because there was no good Vue.js alternative to Gatsby.